AeriaVelocity/sued/README.md

 `show` - Display the buffer contents.

-`run` - Run the provided executable.
-Can only run executables, *not* shell builtins.
+`run` - Run the provided executable or shell builtin.

 `exit` - Quit sued, discarding the buffer contents.